Maschinenfabrik Esslingen GT4: Sale to other cities

 Some vehicles were destroyed or damaged beyond repair during a great fire in the Feuerbach depot in Stuttgart in 1986.

 One Iași tram was rebuilt in 2013 by Electroputere VFU as type GT4M.

-The bi-directional cars originally delivered to Reutlingen (59,60 and 61) were later sold to Ulm.
-The Ulm workshop rebuilt them to unidirectional cars (11, 12 and 13).
+The bi-directional cars originally delivered to Reutlingen (59, 60 and 61) were later sold to Ulm.
+The Ulm workshop rebuilt them to uni-directional cars, numbered 11, 12 and 13 and entering service in 1982-1984.